Updated for Tax Year 2026

 2026 Federal Tax Brackets (Single Filers)

 Estimates only.
-Your actual paycheck may vary based on local taxes, additional withholdings, and employer-specific deductions.
+Actual paycheck may vary based on local taxes, employer-specific deductions, and withholding elections.
+The OBBBA tips/overtime deductions are claimed at tax filing, not through payroll withholding.
 Consult a tax professional for personalized advice.

 Ad · 728×90